10 Best Lower Back Machine Exercises to Strengthen and Protect Your Back

 2. Grab it with an overhand, shoulder-width grip.
 Keep your back straight, head up, and hips low, lift the barbell into a standing position.

-3. Flex your knees a little and push your hips backward and slowly lower the barbell down the front of your legs.
+3. Flex your knees a little, push your hips backward, and slowly lower the barbell down the front of your legs.

 4. Lower the bar down as far as your hamstrings will let you comfortably.
 Now engage the hamstrings and begin to raise the bar straight back up.

-The hip thrust is a popular exercise that works the glutes, hamstrings, and lower back muscles to strengthen them.
+The hip thrust is a popular exercise that strengthens the glutes, hamstrings, and lower back muscles.

 7. Smith Machine Good Morning